Frustrated with Eczema Care?

 - Dark patches of skin

 Because eczema can vary in its shape, size, and severity between incidents, you may suffer differently and/or have multiple symptoms throughout your experience with the condition.
-The healing process can also vary.

 The more common and mild forms of eczema occur during childhood, but can happen at any age.
 It can appear on the hands, face, feet, inner elbows and behind the knees as dry, itching, and red, slightly inflamed skin.
 Slight cracking and flaking may also occur.